JONSASSE/432-2018/slides/class12/README.md

 1. [Homework 4](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw4) is due at 1 PM on Friday 2018-02-23.
     - If you read Question 1, it says "After age, sex, socio-economic status and smoking have been controlled for, is there an additional risk associated with keeping a bird as a pet?"
 That is the question you are to answer.
 It's an *explanation* question, not a *prediction* question.
-    - I also described some things you need to do, specifying a single model, in each case.
-Should you be fitting more than one model here?
+    - I also described some things you need to do, all of which make reference to the **same** model.
+That suggests that you should be fitting and evaluating one model.
+Not many models.
     - There are many other ways that I could have used this data to set up a homework assignment, but that are **not** what I actually did.
 For example, I could have written "Build a really strong prediction model that uses some subset (and perhaps both linear and non-linear representations) of the listed predictors to best discriminate between lung cancer patients and non-lung cancer patients.
 That would have been a very different homework assignment.
-Try to match your response to the question I actually posed.
+    - Try to match your response to the question I actually posed, rather than demonstrating that you *can* answer a much more involved question than I asked.

 2. Your [project 1 proposal](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/README.md#the-proposal) is also due at 1 PM on Friday, 2018-02-23.